-Two-thousand twenty was an extraordinary year.
+2020 was an extraordinary year.
 The devastating effects of COVID-19 were felt by all.
 At the same time, Louisiana withstood two natural disasters, Hurricane Laura and Hurricane Delta.
-The following slides tell the story of the the Department of Education's response efforts.

 Current Efforts

 Current Efforts

 As Louisiana continues to recover from the impacts of 2020, many of the supports that began in early 2020 are still being provided.